Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 If you’re sure that the answer is now no then you can cancel your payment and use this form to do so.
 Once you’ve canceled your payment you can formally let TV licensing know that you no longer require a TV licence.

 Personally, I’m going to be keeping up the TV licence payment.
-We don’t watch a lot of live television but we definitely do.
+We don’t watch a lot of live television but we definitely do on occasion.
 Also, a couple of times a year we use the BBC iPlayer.

 If you’re looking to cancel your TV licence to save money why not make some extra money instead?
 I’ve got a post full of ways to make and save money online that will help you out!